 Forza & LEGO Take the Stage

 The LEGO Speed Champions expansion for Forza Horizon 4 was the big news for Forza fans at E3 2019.
-Featuring a mixture of Forza Horizon 4’s gameplay, events, and brick-collecting fun alongside a healthy dose of LEGO DNA, including that trademark LEGO humor, the expansion is unlike any LEGO-themed game before it.
+Featuring a mixture of Forza Horizon 4’s gameplay, events, and brick-collecting fun alongside a healthy dose of whimsical fun, including that trademark LEGO humor, the expansion is unlike any LEGO-themed game before it.
 As LEGO’s own Chris Stamp put it to me this week, this was the notion from the very beginning – to bring the two worlds together in a way that neither team had done before.

 You can now play the results for yourself, as the expansion launched on Thursday of this week.
-Forza Horizon 4 Ultimate Edition owners get the LEGO expansion for no additional charge.
+Remember, Forza Horizon 4 Ultimate Edition owners get the LEGO expansion for no additional charge.

-To celebrate the launch of the LEGO Speed Champions expansion, we’ve got a challenge for Forza Horizon 4 players.
+As mentioned on the show, to celebrate the launch of the LEGO Speed Champions expansion, we’ve got a challenge for Forza Horizon 4 players.
 Record your best video clips having fun in the world of LEGO Speed Champions and post the links to this thread in the forums.
 We’ll collect our favorites and show them off in the July edition of Forza Monthly.
 Time to crash some bricks!

 Forza Monthly | Live from L.A.

-We took the show on the road for the June edition of “Forza Monthly” where we were joined by members of Playground Games, LEGO and Turn 10 to talk about the present and future of the Forza franchise.
+We took the show on the road for the June edition of “Forza Monthly” where we were joined by members of Playground Games, LEGO, and Turn 10 to talk about the present and future of the Forza franchise.
 Playground Games’ Mike Brown and LEGO’s lead designer Chris Stamp were the first up, showing off the LEGO Speed Champions expansion in great detail.
 Also during the show, we announced that more than 10 million players have played Forza Horizon 4 since the game’s launch in 2018 – a number most assuredly worth celebrating.

 After the LEGO demo, we were joined by Turn 10’s Jennifer Yi, director of Forza Esports.
-Jen talked about the recent ForzaRC test we conducted last month, including some tantalizing details on the kinds of team-based formats that were on hand at the test.
+Jen talked about the recent ForzaRC test we conducted last month, including some tantalizing details on the team-based competitive formats that were on hand at the test.
 Having seen the Budget Cup and hybrid Multi-Class races in person during the test week, I can say that these formats were fascinating to observe and I can’t wait to see where things go from here.
 The next step comes in August, when we’ll have more ForzaRC news to announce.
 Stay tuned.

 Finally, we welcomed Forza creative director Dan Greenawalt to the stage and had a far-ranging conversation about the present and future of Forza Motorsport.
 During the segment, Dan discussed the current states of Forza Motorsport 7 and our next big Forza game.
 WIth the next game, Dan pointed out that the team is still in the early stages; so early, in fact, that we don’t have a release date for the project.
-Dan also spoke about the change of approach that Turn 10 is taking with the next game, the importance of building and maintaining communities as we continue the development of the next project, and his excitement for Project Scarlett, which was announced on stage during the Sunday Xbox Briefing.
+Dan also spoke about the change of approach that Turn 10 is taking with the next game, the importance of building and maintaining communities as we continue the development of the next project, and his excitement for Project Scarlett, which was announced on stage during Sunday’s Xbox Briefing.

 I want to further emphasize something Dan mentioned during his guest appearance – that Forza fans can get involved with shaping the future of the next Forza project.
 One way you can get involved right now is by signing up for our User Research surveys.
 These surveys cover any number of items of interest in the world of Forza, so sign up and let your voice be heard!